Biosystems-Analytics-Lab/shellcast/docs/ANALYSIS.md

   * https://ftp.cpc.ncep.noaa.gov/wd51we/wgrib2/_README.cygwin
   * https://theweatherguy.net/blog/weather-links-info/how-to-install-and-compile-wgrib2-on-mac-os-10-14-6-mojave/

+If you encounter a subprocess not running issue under cron on MacOS, you might want to try a few things.

+* Turn on Terminal in Full Disk Access - **System Settings** > **Privacy and Security** > **Full Disk Access** > turn on **Terminal**

+* In the event that the subprocess is unable to call third-party applications, such as Wgrib2, use the full path to the application

+* Add Full Disk Access to the application if the subprocess fails to call third-party applications such as Wgrib2.

 ### 4.6 Download and Compile NCEPLIBS GRIB Utility and Dependencies (FL only)

 `cnvgrib` converts daily quality controlled rainfall estimates from Grib1 to Grib2 format.